- home

 enquiries@ukdamp.co.uk

-If you don't need a full damp or
+If you don't need a full damp or timber survey then we can still help

-surveyors can carry out brief but comprehensive inspections to give you
+with our 'survey lite' option.
+Our surveyors can carry out brief but

-peace of mind from as little as £175.00.
-If any work is required this fee
+comprehensive inspections to give you peace of mind from as little as

-is deducted from our final invoice.
+£275.00.
+If any work is required this fee is deducted from our final

-REMEMBER- If you can’t see damp
+REMEMBER- If you can’t see damp and can’t smell

-and can’t smell any damp then there probably isn’t any damp
+any damp then there probably isn’t any damp